 What is Lumbar Stenosis?

 Developing lumbar stenosis is often associated with aging and degenerative osteoarthritis.
 Facet joints may grow with time and compress the nerves within the spinal cord, causing lumbar stenosis.
-In fewer cases, spinal stenosis may also affect younger people, e.g. as a result of spine injury.
+In some cases, spinal stenosis may also affect younger people due to spine injury.

 In general, the causes of lumbar stenosis can involve the following:

-- Bone overgrowth – The formation of bone spurs is prompted by damage of the spine bones caused by osteoarthritis
+- Bone overgrowth – the formation of bone spurs is prompted by damage to the spine bones caused by osteoarthritis

 The diagnosis of lumbar stenosis typically involves:

-- an interview with the patient, during which the doctor will ask you to describe your symptoms.
-You will be asked questions such as: where do you experience the pain the most, when did you first started to feel the symptoms, have you had any back issues/conditions before, have you ever had any spinal injuries, etc.
+- An interview with the patient, during which the doctor will ask you to describe your symptoms.
+You will be asked questions such as: where do you experience the pain the most, when did you first start to feel the symptoms, have you had any back issues/conditions before, have you ever had any spinal injuries, etc.

 - A physical examination – the doctor will check the range of motion, areas of tenderness, etc.